saharaying/graphql-result_cache/README.md

 ## Usage

 1. Use `GraphQL::ResultCache` as a plugin in your schema.
+Only for implementations using `graphql < 1.10.0`.

 ```ruby
 class MySchema < GraphQL::Schema
   mutation Types::MutationType
   query Types::QueryType

   use GraphQL::ResultCache
 end
 ```